smrutiranjantripathy/git/git-overview.md

 1. To Get logs
   - `git log`
 2. To get logs in meaningful format
-  - `git log --online --graph --decorate --all`
+  - `git log --oneline --graph --decorate --all`
     - --online : which will provide a simplified commit entry.
     - --graph :provide an asterik based graph denoting branching hiearchy.
     - --decorate : which will tell us which commits are a part of which branches.